 So what’s the solution to mass psychogenic disorder and other mystery ailments?
 Do we all just lighten up or tell our brains to leave us alone?
 There’s no real cure except to get away from the location the illness is associated with and to consult a doctor.
 (Clearly many of these people are suffering stress based on their environments and the way they’re living their lives.)
 While much more is yet to be learned, science is making great strides in discovering more about the mind, how it influences health and how certain thought processes occur and affect us.
 In fact, as we reported a couple of months ago, scientists are even developing methods to read minds!
 Perhaps that should scare us most of all.

-For more information on collective hysteria and related topics, try the links on the next page.
+For more information on collective hysteria and related topics, try the links below.